maxdemaio/creditCardValidation/README.md

 Credit card number validation using Luhn's algorithm (AMEX, MasterCard, Visa)

-This program will prompt the user for a credit card number, and print whether it is a valid AMEX, MasterCard, or VISA credit card.
+This program will prompt the user for a credit card number and print whether it is a valid AMEX, MasterCard, or VISA credit card.
 If not valid, the program will output "INVALID."

 Example (using a fake credit card number, of course):
 ```console